tengfoonglam/cuda-training-series/README.md

 - Follow the instructions [here](https://www.cherryservers.com/blog/install-cuda-ubuntu) to upgrade Nvidia drivers and install CUDA
 - Install CMake: `sudo apt install cmake`

+In the event that you need to uninstall CUDA to install another version, run `sudo apt-get --allow-change-held-packages --purge remove "*cublas*" "cuda*" "nsight*"`

 ## Building

 In the git root directory